City of Ottawa

 The project will stabilize historic masonry retaining walls at Ottawa Lockstation, specifically the East Retaining Wall at the Commissariat Building, and the large retaining wall on the East side of the locks.
 Work will include raking, pointing and grouting as required.
 Work will take place in the fall and winter seasons to reduce the impact on residents and visitors.
 The goal of this project is two-fold: the preservation of historic structures that make up the fabric of the City of Ottawa, and the remediation of potential safety issues with respect to the stability of these structures.

-The Hogs Back Dam and Weir mark the location where the route of the Rideau Canal leaves the natural path of the Rideau River and enters a manmade canal leading to Ottawa Locks.
+The Hogs Back Dam and Fixed Bridge marks the location where the route of the Rideau Canal leaves the natural path of the Rideau River and enters a manmade canal leading to Ottawa Locks.
 The Hogs Back Dam is the second highest on the Rideau Canal system, following the one located at Jones Falls.
-This rehabilitation project will entail the concrete restoration of both structures.
+This rehabilitation project will entail the concrete rehabilitation of both structures.

 Canal Wall Rehabilitation Bronson to Hartwells West | City of Ottawa